hybridgroup/cylon-pinoccio/README.markdown

 Cylon.js (http://cylonjs.com) is a JavaScript framework for robotics and physical computing using Node.js

 This repository contains the Cylon adaptor for the [Pinoccio](https://pinocc.io/) mesh-networked microcontroller.
+The implementation uses the [Pinoccio-IO](https://github.com/soldair/pinoccio-io) node module from [@soldair](https://github.com/soldair/).
+Thank you!

 Want to use Ruby on robots?
 Check out our sister project Artoo (http://artoo.io)